zecabarb/Snake-game/README.md

 The Quit option allows you to end the game.

-We added additional dependencies to complete the Game with sound files.
+Additional dependencies were added to complete the Game with sound files.
 The library used was Winmm.lib.

 The controbutors to this game are myself and: Tiago S., Rosalina M., João S. and Lionel P.